xuenanmi/DrugExcipients_OneShotLearning/README.md

 # DrugExcipients_OneShotLearning
-This repository contains code for "Predicting the Activities of Drug Excipients on Biological Targets using One-Shot Learning" paper.
+This repository contains code for "Predicting the Activities of Drug Excipients on Biological Targets using One-Shot Learning" paper. <br>
 J. Phys.
 Chem.
 B 2022, 126, 7, 1492–1503.

 **1.generate_negative_sample.py**